OpenEvalProject/evals/manuscripts/elife-44258/v2/manuscript.md

 ## Abstract

-10.7554/eLife.44258.001 Imprinted X-inactivation silences genes exclusively on the paternally-inherited X-chromosome and is a paradigm of transgenerational epigenetic inheritance in mammals.
+Imprinted X-inactivation silences genes exclusively on the paternally-inherited X-chromosome and is a paradigm of transgenerational epigenetic inheritance in mammals.
 Here, we test the role of maternal vs. zygotic Polycomb repressive complex 2 (PRC2) protein EED in orchestrating imprinted X-inactivation in mouse embryos.
-In maternal-null ( Eed m-/- ) but not zygotic-null ( Eed -/- ) early embryos, the maternal X-chromosome ectopically induced Xist and underwent inactivation.
-Eed m-/- females subsequently stochastically silenced Xist from one of the two X-chromosomes and displayed random X-inactivation.
-This effect was exacerbated in embryos lacking both maternal and zygotic EED ( Eed mz-/- ), suggesting that zygotic EED can also contribute to the onset of imprinted X-inactivation.
-Xist expression dynamics in Eed m-/- embryos resemble that of early human embryos, which lack oocyte-derived maternal PRC2 and only undergo random X-inactivation.
+In maternal-null (Eedm-/-) but not zygotic-null (Eed-/-) early embryos, the maternal X-chromosome ectopically induced Xist and underwent inactivation.
+Eedm-/- females subsequently stochastically silenced Xist from one of the two X-chromosomes and displayed random X-inactivation.
+This effect was exacerbated in embryos lacking both maternal and zygotic EED (Eedmz-/-), suggesting that zygotic EED can also contribute to the onset of imprinted X-inactivation.
+Xist expression dynamics in Eedm-/- embryos resemble that of early human embryos, which lack oocyte-derived maternal PRC2 and only undergo random X-inactivation.
 Thus, expression of PRC2 in the oocyte and transmission of the gene products to the embryo may dictate the occurrence of imprinted X-inactivation in mammals.

 ## Introduction